-The Fort Stockton Division of La Escalera Ranch is located approximately twenty miles south of Fort Stockton, Texas — where a military fort was founded in 1859 near Comanche Springs, a favorite rest stop on the Comanche Trail, the Old San Antonio Road and the Butterfield Overland Mail stage route.
-The fort was established to protect travelers and settlers from marauding Comanche and Apache Indians.
-Along with the menacing Indians, the area was a haven for outlaw bands that rustled cattle and horses and robbed the Overland stage.
+The ranch is located approximately twenty miles south of Fort Stockton, Texas — where a military fort was founded in 1859 near Comanche Springs, a favorite rest stop on the Comanche Trail, the Old San Antonio Road and the Butterfield Overland Mail stage route.
+The fort was established to protect travelers and settlers from Comanche and Apache Indians.
+The desolation of the area also attracted many cattle rustlers and horse thieves.

 While the Lyda family own and operate La Escalera Ranch today, it was previously owned by the Elsinore Cattle Company of Elsinore, California.
 In 1992, Gerald Lyda, a San Antonio building contractor, exchanged The Ladder Ranch in southeastern New Mexico for the Elsinore-owned EL Ranch.

 Lyda’s son, Gene Lyda, took the management reins and oversees the ranch’s cattle operations.
 His wife Shay is the Division Office Manager.

 Lyda’s son, Gerald D. Lyda, Jr. manages the San Antonio Business Office.

 La Escalera Ranch is known for its reputation herd of black Angus commercial cattle.
 The Lyda family continues to invest in new water distribution systems, brush control programs, irrigated farm land, and the installation of a new feedlot on the ranch, as well as efficient and humane pens and cattle handling equipment.